underpostnet/engine/cli.md

   --image-name <image-name>                Optional: Specifies the image name for test execution.
   --container-name <container-name>        Optional: Specifies the container name for test execution.
   --namespace <namespace>                  Optional: Specifies the namespace for test execution.
+  --tty                                    Enables TTY for the container in deploy-job.
+  --stdin                                  Keeps STDIN open for the container in deploy-job.
+  --restart-policy <policy>                Sets the restart policy for the job in deploy-job.
+  --runtime-class-name <name>              Sets the runtime class name for the job in deploy-job.
+  --image-pull-policy <policy>             Sets the image pull policy for the job in deploy-job.
+  --api-version <version>                  Sets the API version for the job manifest in deploy-job.
+  --claim-name <name>                      Optional: Specifies the claim name for volume mounting in deploy-job.
+  --kind <kind-type>                       Specifies the kind of Kubernetes resource (e.g., Job, Deployment) for deploy-job.
   --kubeadm                                Flag to indicate Kubeadm cluster type context --k3s                                    Flag to indicate K3s cluster type context --force                                  Forces operation, overriding any warnings or conflicts.